jle034/rshell/grep/README.md

 $ grep –c –r ‘cout’ examples
 ```

-Both of these command lines will search through the example directory and count the number of matching lines.
-You will get this:
+Both of these command lines will search through the same files and output this:

 ```
 examples/ex1.cpp:3